 Success in fighting corruption is a key indicator of effective resource use.
-Success is made possible because the government performs and ensures the following tasks to achieve integrity ("integrity mechanisms"): auditing of state spending; regulation of party financing; citizen and media access to information; accountability of officeholders (asset declarations, conflict of interest rules, codes of conduct); transparent public procurement systems; effective prosecution of corruption.
+Please indicate if the government implements and monitors the following "integrity mechanisms": auditing of state spending; regulation of party financing; citizen and media access to information; accountability of officeholders (asset declarations, conflict of interest rules, codes of conduct); transparent public procurement systems; effective prosecution of corruption.